 This was the strategic opportunity for Compare.com: to be the ally the forgotten ALICE consumer is looking for.

-Compare used the focus on Young Adult ALICE to completely re-tool the brand.
+Compare used the research-built strategy to focus on Young Adult ALICE and completely re-tool the brand.
 They re-designed their brand identity, re-built their website, and created a long-term business plan to optimize their insurance offering and expand into other categories.
-All their efforts were unified by the opportunity to help their audience make the most of their finances when no other brand seems to be on their side.
+All their efforts were unified by the insights and opportunity to help their audience make the most of their finances when no other brand seemed to be on their side.